torbjone/aPop/README.md

 than Linux, but we are happy to help people get started.

-All simulations for a given cell model type are run with mpirun -np 4 python Population.py however to do all simulations needed to reproduce all the figures, a supercomputer is recommended/needed.
+All simulations for a given cell model type are run with python Population.py initialize mpirun -np 4 python Population.py MPI where the last line uses 4 processes.
+To run full populations, it is strongly reccomended to use a supercomputer with a large number of cores available.
 For any code-spesific questions or concerns, please contact Torbjørn V Ness: torbness@gmail.com

+### Cell models ###
+The simulations rely on several different cell models that are available from NeuroMorpho.org, ModelDB, or the
+Blue Brain Project (bbp.epfl.ch/nmc-portal/).
+The cell models are also included in this repository for convenience.

+The 67 different cell morphologies that was used to test the impact of using a single cloned morphology were downloaded from NeuroMorpho:

+### Code structure ###
+NeuralSimulation.py : Responsible for all single cell simulation

+Population.py : Initialize and handle population simulation

+Figures.py : Reproduce all result figures of the project

 ### Who do I talk to? ###